influxdata/telegraf/plugins/processors/override/README.md

 * tags

 All metrics passing through this processor will be modified accordingly.
-Select the metrics to modify using the standard [measurement filtering](../../../docs/CONFIGURATION.md#measurement-filtering) options.
+Select the metrics to modify using the standard [metric filtering](../../../docs/CONFIGURATION.md#metric-filtering) options.

 Values of *name_override*, *name_prefix*, *name_suffix* and already present
 *tags* with conflicting keys will be overwritten.
 Absent *tags* will be